tobento-ch/app-user-web/README.md

 ### Login With Smartphone

 By default, login with smarthone is enabled.
-Make sure you have configured the **sms** channel in the ```app/config/notifier.php``` file for sending sms to verify its ...
+Make sure you have configured the **sms** channel in the ```app/config/notifier.php``` file for sending sms to verify its account for instance.

 ### List Available Routes